 GCAP has been active in responding to the COVID-19 crisis.
-On this page you can find our resources and statements.
+Below or in the News section our latest resources and statements can be found.

 The impact of the crisis on the poorest and most vulnerable groups is becoming increasingly evident.
 Recent analysis shows that the COVID crisis risks pushing half a billion people into poverty The UN has estimated that the pandemic could almost double the number of people suffering acute hunger, pushing it to more than a quarter of a billion by the end of 2020 and there are predictions of at least 15m more cases of domestic violence around the world this year as a result of pandemic restrictions.